designhammer/sevenalter_toolbar/README.md

-# sevenalter_toolbar
+# Seven Alter Toolbar - Module

-Sevenalter Toolbar is a theme for Drupal admin_menu
+Seven Alter Toolbar is a theme for Drupal admin_toolbar.